Swordy777/Finance-Test-Suite-cs50fp/README.md

 ## Technologies Used
 - Pytest framework
-- Selenium library package for Python
+- Selenium library
-- Additional packages as stated in `requirements.txt`

 ## Features
-- Run tests for different features of the Finance web app together or separately
+- Run tests for different features of the Finance web app
 - Choose which browser you would like to run your tests with
 - Choose to enable/disable headless mode for the browser
 - Provide access to your SQLite database to run additional database-related tests